 You may choose among three degrees: a three-year minor, a four-year medial in Gender Studies and another discipline, or a four-year major.
 In addition to students in our degree programs, many students from other disciplines take our courses because they find that they are a good way to gain a critical understanding of their own areas of study.

-No specific high school course is required to pursue a concentration in Women's Studies.
+No specific high school course is required to pursue a concentration in Gender Studies.

 You may take this program in conjunction with any concentration.
 It addresses academic and societal developments in the area of lesbian, gay, bisexual and transgender ideas, movements, activism and histories.
 Students electing to pursue this program will be better equipped to work within areas in which queer issues may be found; the program may address their own personal desire to study aspects of their (and other's) identities; and they may want to further their scholarship in the study of sexualities, gender, race, class, (dis)ability, etc.